Knowledge Hub / How Much Can You Get in Student Loans?

 Federal Direct PLUS Student Loan Limits

-Direct PLUS Loans work very differently than other federal student loans.
+Direct PLUS Loans work very differently than other federal student loans, but there are important changes to the PLUS program coming in 2026.
 While the other loan types don’t require credit checks, PLUS Loans do.
 And, they have different rules for how much you can borrow.

-What You Can Do if You Reach Your Federal Student Loan Maximum
+What to Do If You Reach Your Federal Student Loan Maximum

 If you’ve reached the annual or aggregate maximums for federal subsidized and unsubsidized loans, PLUS Loans may be an option if you are a graduate student or if your parents are willing to borrow on your behalf.